Worried About IRS Asset Seizure?

 What about smaller tax debts?
 If your tax debt is under $5,000, the IRS may not take and sell your assets.
 Instead, they might collect by taking your federal tax refunds and a part of your salary.

 When the IRS puts a levy on your salary, they usually take only a part of your paycheck.
-This continues until they remove the levy or your debt is paid off.
-However, by law, they can only take a portion of your wages considering factors like your dependents.
+It continues until you pay off your debt or the levy is removed.
+However, by law, the IRS can only take a part of your wages, based on factors like your dependents.

 Which assets can the IRS not seize?